Armelline/gs-tauri/README.md

     installer-sidebar.bmp
     installer.ico

-You can use different names if you want, but you'll need to remember to change the names in the edits to ```tauri.conf.json``` we're going to make in a moment.
+You can use different names if you want, but you'll need to remember to change the names in the edits to ```tauri.conf.json```.

 ## Full Build with Installer